technicalagilecoach/SudokuSolver/Notes.md

 - verify implementation of all implemented strategies
   - identify relevant puzzles for each strategy and improve tests
 - clean up use of SortedSet vs List
-- improve pdf output
-  - include name of puzzle, name of puzzle set, index in the set, ...
-  - e.g. output puzzle in dot format to open in solver from https://www.sudokuwiki.org - provide hyperlink
 - a promising additional solver strategy is chute remote pairs
 - improve statistics, error checking and debug support
   - should be helpful -> locate the problematic code as precisely as possible